MdAzardev/GitTrend/README.md

 #### App Features
 * Users can view the most trending repositories in Github.
-* Users can filter based on name.
+* Users can Search and filter based on name.

  #### The app includes the following main components: